Ashton, South Australia: General information

 Located in the town's center, the Ashton Community Memorial Hall is available for hire for public and private functions.
-Facilities include full kitchen, internal and external canteen windows, toilets, car park and stage in addition to the large, wood floored hall.
+Facilities include full kitchen, internal and external canteen windows, toilets, car park and stage in addition to the large, wood-floored hall.

-The original inhabitants of this area were the Peramangk aboriginal people.

 Produce

 Fruit orchards represent a significant part of the land usage and history of Ashton.
-Yearly crops include cherries, apples, lemons, pears as well as many other fruits and vegetables.
-In addition, Ashton is home to facilities for the cold storage of produce although today's ease of transport and close proximity to Adelaide has meant they aren't as extensively used as in the past.
+Yearly crops include cherries, apples, lemons and pears as well as many other fruits and vegetables.
+In addition, Ashton has facilities for the cold storage of produce although today's ease of transport and close proximity to Adelaide has meant they are not as extensively used as in the past.

 Directions

 Ashton is located on Lobethal Road approximately 20 minutes or 17 km from the Adelaide City Centre.
 The simplest route from the city is North Terrace, Magill Road, Old Norton Summit Road, Lobethal Road (all of which are continuations of the same road).